 Before the ACA, individual health insurance was underwritten in nearly every state, which meant that pre-existing conditions could prevent a person from obtaining a policy, or could result in significantly higher premiums or policy exclusions.
 The New Mexico Medical Insurance Pool (NMMIP) was created to give people an alternative if they were unable to obtain individual health insurance because of their medical history.

-NMMIP is also serving as a critical safety net during the COVID-19 pandemic, as the state is allowing people without access to other health insurance to enroll in NMMIP coverage during the pandemic.
+NMMIP has also served as a critical safety net during the COVID-19 pandemic, as the state is allowing people without access to other health insurance to enroll in NMMIP coverage during the pandemic.